rosskipp/data-projects/grouping-in-pandas/blog-post.md

 ### SWEET GGPLOT GOES HERE

-One last example is looking at which are the 5 most popular start and end stations.
+One last example is looking at which are the five favorite start and end stations.
+We'll group the data based on the start and end station names, apply the count function, and sort the values is descending order.
 Here's the code for that:

 ```
 groupedStart = df.groupby('start station name')